-Besides loco-manipulation, we examine how symmetry helps if the task involves bipedal locomotion only.
-Qualitatively, the PPO policy repeatedly develops a staggered gait with one foot positioned ahead of the other to maintain balance.
-This gait results in significant jittering and hinders symmetric behaviors between left and right turns, as shown in Fig. 1.
-Furthermore, even though the reward function explicitly encourages symmetry, PPO fails to transfer on hardware unless the reward terms are carefully tuned to generate a relatively symmetric gait.
+In this bipedal locomotion task, we explore how incorporating symmetry may help in the case of motion symmetry.
+Qualitatively, the PPO policy repeatedly develops a staggered gait characterized by positioning one foot ahead of the other to maintain balance; specifically, in three runs, the right foot was placed forward in two instances and backward in one.
+This gait results in significant shaking of the body, especially in body's pitch, thereby hindering symmetric behaviors between left and right turns, as shown in Fig. 1.
+Also due to this shaky gait, PPO cannot be transferred successfully in real-world experiments.
 Conversely, symmetry-incorporated policies exhibit both symmetric gaits and more importantly symmetric turning trajectories in the task level (Fig. 1).

 To measure the optimality of the policies, we gauge the error between the robot's commanded and actual headings.
 Additionally, we include the Cost of Transport (CoT) to evaluate the energy efficiency of the controller.
-Here, we calculate CoT as $\frac{\sum_t \sum{12 \text{ actuators}} [\tau \dot{\theta}]^+}{\sum_t |v|}$, where τ is joint torque, $\dot{\theta}$ is joint angular velocity, and v is the horizontal velocity of the robot base at each simulation timestep.
+Here, we calculate CoT as $\frac{\sum_t \sum{12 \text{ actuators}} [\tau \dot{\theta}]^+}{\sum_t |v|}$ , where $\tau$ is joint torque, $\dot{\theta}$ is joint angular velocity, and v is the horizontal velocity of the robot base at each simulation timestep.
 We observe that PPOeqic achieves both lower tracking error and CoT compared to other variants.
 This indicates the relative optimality induced by the hard equivariance constraint.
 In comparison, PPOaug achieves lower tracking error and error SI but higher CoT than PPO, indicating that the behavior is similarly symmetric but less optimal compared to PPOeqic.